ant1simon/thesis-scripts/README.md

 *Online supplementary material from the doctoral thesis of Antoine Simon*

-The folders `AS` and `SW` contain supplementary material regarding the metatranscriptomic methods and tools described in __Section 2.2__ of the thesis.
+The folders `AS` and `SW` contain supplementary material detailing the metatranscriptomic methods and tools described in __Section 2.2__ of the thesis.
 The folder `Videos` includes two supplementary videos mentionned in __Section 2.3.3__ of the thesis.